coatless-mac/r-macos-rtools/README.md

 Verify steps are conducted using embedded md5 hashes of the files.
 If the hash is not identical to what was embedded, the installer will exit.
-For details as to how this implemented please see [Issue 8: Verify pkg hash](https://github.com/coatless/r-macos-rtools/issues/8) and the
+For details as to how this was implemented please see [Issue 8: Verify pkg hash](https://github.com/coatless/r-macos-rtools/issues/8) and the
 [Pull Request 10: Feature Pkg Hash Verification](https://github.com/coatless/r-macos-rtools/pull/10).